 If you need assistance at any prompt, or if you want to know your options at any prompt, say "Help" following the beep.
-The uconnect[®] phone will play all the options at any prompt if you ask for help.
-To activate the uconnect[®] phone from idle, simply press the PHONE button and follow the audible prompts for directions.
-All uconnect[®] phone sessions begin with a press of the PHONE button on the radio control head.
+The UconnectTM Phone will play some of the options at any prompt if you ask for help.

+To activate the UconnectTM Phone, simply press the \checkmark button and follow the audible prompts for directions.
+UconnectTM Phone sessions begin with a press of the \checkmark button on the radio control head.